Battle of Pelusium: Herodotus on motives and background

+Preparations for the battle

+When the news of the impending battle reached Egypt, Psamtik III (Psammenitus), son and heir of Amasis II, gathered the Egyptian army, stationing it along the fork of the Red Sea and the river Nile.
+Amasis himself had died six months before Cambyses reached Egypt.

 Psamtik had hoped that Egypt would be able to withstand the threat of the Persian attack by an alliance with the Greeks, but this hope failed, as the Cypriot towns and the tyrant Polycrates of Samos, who possessed a large fleet, now preferred to join the Persians.
 That one of Egypt's most prominent tactical advisers, Phanes of Halicarnassus, had already gone over to the Persian side meant that Psamtik was entirely dependent on his own limited military experience.
 Polycrates sent 40 triremes to the Persians.
 Psamtik, in a violent act of revenge prior to the confrontation with the Persian army, arrested all the sons of Phanes and stood them between two bowls.
 He then cut them one by one, draining their blood and mixing it with wine.
 Psamtik then drank of it and made every other councilman drink their blood before the battles.

-The battle
+Battle

 The decisive military conflict happened at Pelusium.
 As Herodotus describes a sea of skulls at the Nile basin, upon the remnants of which he remarks on the differences between the Persian and the Egyptian heads.
 According to Ctesias, fifty thousand Egyptians fell, whereas the entire loss on the Persian side was only seven thousand.
 After this short struggle, the troops of Psamtik fled, and soon the retreat became a complete rout.
 Disoriented, and fleeing, the Egyptians took shelter in Memphis.
 The Egyptians were now besieged in their stronghold of Memphis.